-A stock exchange provides liquidity in the secondary market, which offers price stability and investor confidence.
+A stock market or exchange provides liquidity in the secondary market, which offers price stability and investor confidence.
 It also offers access to capital, allowing companies listed on a stock exchange to quickly raise affordable capital by issuing more shares for investors to purchase.

 Companies that trade on an exchange can expect an enhanced company profile, the ability to attract better employees, an increase in the company valuation and a reduction in their cost of capital, all of which can improve a company's profitability.

 For traders and investors, a stock exchange provides a venue for wealth creation.
 The value of money decreases over time due to inflation.
 Securities and investments traded on or through an exchange offers investors the ability to earn a better rate of return on their money and it can create greater wealth.

 A derivative is a financial instrument that is derived from other forms of assets and it is generally used as a risk management tool or hedge.
 While some derivatives can be highly complex, they can be easy to trade.